-The account number used to login and access PublicData functions is the customer's driver's license number and state.
+To login and access PublicData functions, use your username.
 Due to enacted legislation, and our expanding efforts to reduce fraud, PublicData.com is required to keep a record of anyone accessing the public records database.
-By entering your driver's license number and state, you help us to fulfill these security measures and maintain accurate records.
+By verifiying your identity, you help us to fulfill these security measures and maintain accurate records.

 Once the individual account is established, a password will be emailed to the registrant.
 If the account password is lost or forgotten, the customer may click Retrieve your password from the PublicData home page.

 After a corporate account is established, the account name will be emailed to the registrant.
 If the account password is lost or forgotten, the customer may click Retrieve your password from the PublicData home page.

 Corporate accounts have a different pay structure and some privileges that individual accounts do not have.
 A phone number is required so that we can reduce fraud and improve security with our corporate customers.
 Newly registered accounts choosing the invoice billing option (as opposed to utilizing a Credit Card) will not receive their password until PublicData.com has contacted the customer through the registered phone number.
 This typically will happen within one business day.